Interior Design Program Overview

 The Interior Design program potion at CSUN prepares students to analyze, design, and implement living/working environments that are functionally efficient and aesthetically satisfying to diverse populations.
 The program examines and embraces an environmental and behavioral perspective that acknowledges the relationship between people at various ages and developmental stages and the interior environments they occupy.

-The option is accredited by the Council for Interior Design Accreditation (CIDA) which is recognized by the US Department of Education and the Commission on Recognition of Postsecondary Accreditation (CORPA) as a reliable authority on interior design instruction.
+The program is accredited by the Council for Interior Design Accreditation (CIDA), which is recognized by the US Department of Education and the Commission on Recognition of Postsecondary Accreditation (CORPA) as a reliable authority on interior design instruction.